NaimK177/SpareParts-Framework/README.md

 The agent (policy) observes:
 * The degradation states of all machines,
-* The inventory level and outstanding orders,
-And decides how many parts to order at each time step.
+* The inventory level and outstanding orders, and decides how many parts to order at each time step.

+When a maintenance is required and no spare parts are available, parts are expedited from the outstanding order pipeline.
+If the order pipeline is empty, parts are ordered and expedited.
+The current expedition procedure is a FIFO procedure, where parts are expedited first from the oldest order.
+The flexibility of the framework allows other implementations.